akhealth/EIS-Modernization/procurement-docs-search/prototype-findings.md

 One of the [risks we identified early in this project](https://github.com/AlaskaDHSS/acq-alaska-dhss-modernization#risks) was around network latency in DPA field offices in different locations around the State of Alaska.
-This risk what not thoroughly explored during the prototype phase because of limited time.
+This risk was not thoroughly explored during the prototype phase because of limited time.
 High latency might require a different technical design than the one used for our prototype, which isolates access to various backend systems in separate